Krablante/googleauth-multi-tracker/README.md

 # Tracker

-A simple, PWA for tracking books/articles, films/series **and** custom web resources.
-Built with React, TypeScript, and Firebase, it lets you sign in with Google, add entries, manage wishlists and even bookmark your favorite sites or news feeds.
+A simple, PWA for tracking books/articles, films/series, goals/tasks **and** custom web resources.
+Built with React, TypeScript, and Firebase, it lets you sign in with Google, add entries, manage wishlists, set daily goals, and even bookmark your favorite sites or news feeds.

 ## Features

 * 🔐 **Google Authentication** (only signed-in users can access)
-* 📚 **Five categories**:
+* 📚 **Six categories**:

   * **READ** (books & articles)
   * **READ (W)** (wishlist for books & articles; undated, move items to READ with today’s date)
   * **FILMS** (movies & TV shows)
   * **FILMS (W)** (wishlist for films & TV shows; undated, move items to FILMS with today’s date)
+  * **GOALS 🎯** (tasks/goals; undated list, mark as done to remove)
   * **RESOURCES 📰** (custom links and news sites; add, reorder, and remove bookmarks)
-* ➕ **Add & remove** entries and resources in real time with Firestore
+* ➕ **Add & remove** entries, goals, and resources in real time with Firestore
 * 🔀 **Reordering** for Resources: move bookmarks up or down to adjust priority
 * 📅 **Date picker** via calendar icon for READ & FILMS categories
 * ✔️ **Wishlist support**: mark items as done to move them into main lists with today’s date
+* 🎯 **Goals support**: add tasks without dates; mark with ✓ to delete
 * 🌗 **Light / Dark theme** toggle (saved in `localStorage`)
 * 💾 **Offline support** via custom Service Worker
 * 📱 **Progressive Web App**: installable on desktop & mobile, offline-ready